dynaconf/dynaconf/README.md

   host: prodserver.com
 ```

-Then it will be applied using env var `NAMESPACE_FOR_DYNACONF` or context manager.
+Then it will be applied using env var `ENV_FOR_DYNACONF` or context manager.

-> HINT: When using yaml namespace identifier and first level vars are case
+> HINT: When using yaml env identifier and first level vars are case
 > insensitive, dynaconf will always have them read as upper case.